 Let’s look at some potential goals that you might have for the content you create and publish.

-- Brand Awareness – Some content that you publish needs to be to get more people aware of your brand.
+- Brand Awareness – Some content that you publish needs to be focussed on getting more people aware of your brand.
 The types of content that can do this range from publishing books, webinars, and even blog posts.
 If this type of content goes viral then that’s even better.
 This content is not created to necessarily make sales, but it probably will.
 At the end of this type of content, you’ll ask your audience to like, comment, and share.

 - List Building – Some of your content should be devoted to list building if you have your business.
 List building is the one way you have online to create an asset for yourself that can go with you no matter what happens to the technology you currently use.
 This type of content may consist of a freebie (lead magnet) of some kind plus a landing page and sign up form.